pengowray/VaraHuffmanNet/README.md

 ## Project Goals

-* Document the Huffman Encoding format of the VARA protocol, which is used with WinLink on amateur radio.
-(Note: WinLink might disable VARA's compression and use its own FBB B1 compression instead)
+* Document the data Huffman Encoding (compressed) format of the VARA protocol, which is used with WinLink on amateur radio.
+(Note: WinLink might disable VARA's compression and use its own FBB B1 compression instead.)
-* Create a reference implementation which runs on modern operating systems and compiles on current compilers.
+* Create a reference implementation which runs on modern operating systems and compiles on modern compilers.
+* Help VARA HF users comply with FCC 97.309, by having a published version of the VARA protocol.

 ## Notes about VARA

 * VARA does not stand for anything.
 * It is proprietary software developed by EA5HVK.
+* VARA HF also refers to the soundcard modem modulation scheme.
+This document and project only covers the data which is sent by it, not the modulation	(FSK, BPSK, 4-8PSK, 16-32QAM at various symbol rates and bandwidths)

 # Reverse engineered VARA specification